Reflections of a Faerie by Gary Stadler Reflections of Faerie

 Awakenings

-Reflections of Faerie radiates with enchantment !
+This beautiful new album by Stadler radiates with enchantment in these lovely melodies of the Faerie Realm.
+Gary plays the piano with soft guitar, cello, vocal choirs and a lovely harp.
 There is a special magic and simple beauty in this music, which touches the heart and stirs the soul.
 Wonderful for all types of healing techniques, meditation, massage or for the special time when you take loving care of self.
+We have more music by Stadler, come and listen his other magical albums.

 Wind and Wire